shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

 PHP Guide - Templating
 ======================

-The SDK ships with a simple yet efficient template support.
-We have a shop template and are working hard to implement templates for other scenarios as well.
+The SDK ships with simple, yet efficient templating support.
+We have a shop template and are working hard to implement templates for other applications as well.
 This guide will walk you through setting up the shop template and give you hints on how to implement your own templates.

 Basics